Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 How to plant buckwheat seeds

-Buckwheat seeds are dark brown, kind of triangular seeds, about an 1/8′ across.
+Buckwheat seeds are a dark brown color, kind of triangular seeds, about 1/8′ across.
 I purchase mine at the health food store in their bulk section.

 You don’t need to manually plant buckwheat seeds in rows or holes or whatnot.
 I simply scatter buckwheat over a raked, weed-free bed; it won’t outcompete aggressive weeds.
 Maintain steady moisture, watering a couple of times a day if necessary to keep the seeds damp.